rahulkr099/Obsidian-Vault/Full Stack Mini Projects/Do startup company ask system design from freshers in 2025?.md

 ---

-# ❤️ Rahul, with this cheat sheet you are **officially ready** for beginner-to-mid system design questions in any startup fullstack interview.
+# ❤️ Rahul, with this cheat sheet you are **officially ready** for beginner-to-mid system design questions in any startup Fullstack interview.

-If you want, I can next give you:

-### 🔥 20 easy sample diagrams

-### 🔥 20 full-length sample answers (full explanations)

-### 🔥 A 20-day practice schedule

-### 🔥 A mock system design interview (Q&A style)

-### 🔥 A MERN-specific system design revision sheet

-Just tell me which one you want!